-TIFF is an annual event whose 19th edition will take place in Cluj-Napoca, in Transylvania, between May 29—June 7, 2020.
+TIFF is an annual event whose 19th edition will take place in Cluj-Napoca, in Transylvania, from July 31 until August 9, 2020.
 Each film selected will be screened at least twice.
 The screenings take place both in traditional movie theaters and in unconventional locations.
 A representative selection from the 2020 TIFF program will be subsequently shown in Bucharest, Oradea and other selected cities during TIFF Caravan.

 Representative for the most recent output in world cinema, this section is open to first or second-time feature filmmakers.
 Only national Romanian premieres are considered.

 Competitive section for Romanian shorts and features produced in 2019 and 2020.
 National premieres have priority in this section.
 Minority co-productions with Romania are shown outside competition.

 Noncompetitive showcase of the most significant features of the year, including titles awarded in major international festivals, works by renowned auteurs, national box-office leaders, and audience hits, meant for TIFF’s open-air screenings.

 Showcase for fantasy, thriller, and horror genre features.